arsari/AnalyticsWeb/README.md

 <!-- END: mixpanel initialization -->
 ```

-Immediately after the message definition, a consent banner is displayed to capture the user consent to enable the tracking tools.
+Immediately after the message definition is send, a consent banner is displayed to capture the user consent to enable the tracking tools.
 The banner allows the user to set the consent mode as `granted` for all the consent types or their specific selection.
 The consent mode is stored in the local storage as `CONSENT_MODE` variable and is used to determine the user consent status for the analytics tools.
 It ensures that the user is informed about the data collection practices and allows them to grant or deny consent for data collection.
 The consent mode is set to `granted` when the user clicks the `Accept` button on the consent banner.
 The consent mode is set to `denied` when the user clicks the `Reject` button on the consent banner.

-Consent types include:
+Consent types included:

 | Consent Type            | Description                                                                                                             |
 | ----------------------- | ----------------------------------------------------------------------------------------------------------------------- |